StarmanGzx/BNTM/README.md

 # BNTM
-The code of paper "Interpretable Fine-Grained Aircraft Classification Framework for Remote Sensing Image with Image Pair Interaction and Neural Tree"
+The code of paper "Interpretable Fine-Grained Aircraft Classification Network for Remote Sensing Image with Image Pair Interaction and Neural Tree"